awreck/proofread-action/folder/test.md

 Another sentence.

-how do I test these awesome program that i built
+how do i test these awesome program that i built

-someting colourful
+something colorful